Tea Board License India — Exporter License & RCMC, Fully Managed

 A single shipment blocked at an international port due to missing Tea Board documentation can result in demurrage charges of approx ₹2–8 lakh per container, permanent loss of buyer confidence, and contract termination.
 Correcting documentation post-detention is a slow, expensive process.

 These are preventable.
-We have helped 4500+ businesses across Gujarat and India stay protected — without disruption.
+We have helped food businesses across Gujarat and India stay protected — without disruption.

 How We Handle Your Tea Board License — Step by Step